Hotel Beau-Rivage *****

 Unfortunately, a Geneva newspaper revealed that the elegant guest traveling

-under the pseudonym of Countess of Hohenembs was nobody else than Her Majesty,
+under the pseudonym of Countess of Hohenems was nobody else than Her Majesty,

 the Empress Elizabeth of Austria.